rail5/liesel/README.md

  - GNU/Linux
  - MacOS
- - OpenBSD*
+ - OpenBSD
- - Windows**
+ - Windows

-*On OpenBSD, 'gmake' (GNU make) must be used rather than the default 'make'.
+If using OpenBSD, 'gmake' (GNU make) must be used rather than the default 'make'.
 Run 'gmake openbsd'

-**The Windows binaries must be compiled from GNU/Linux.
+Windows binaries must be cross-compiled from GNU/Linux.
 Binaries for all other systems can be compiled from those systems themselves.
 See [autobuild](https://github.com/rail5/autobuild) for a script to automate the build process for GNU/Linux and Windows binaries

 ## Some small notes